 Around 200,000 spectators watched Florian Fritsch at the Nürburgring within the ADAC GT Masters 2011

 Sustainability has to be fun

 It was his vision to practice this sport without the usual emissions to show that environmental protection does not mean you have to give up joy and quality of life.
 Florian Fritsch summarizes his credo as follows: “Sustainability only works if it’s fun.
 Only then you can encourage others to join and make them live a little more sustainably.
 If everyone joins in, we can make the world quite a bit better.”
 In the meantime, Formula E proved that it is possible to completely get rid of emissions, also in professional sports.
 “This is a great step into the right direction,” says Florian Fritsch.
 Since a race accident at the Red Bull Ring in Spielberg (Austria) in 2011, Florian Fritsch is no longer active as a racing driver.
-Today, he advises and supports young talents.
+At the time he was represented by touring car legend Roland Asch.
+Today, Fritsch advises and supports young talents.